lxy878/FlixApp/README.md

-# *FlixApp*
+# Swift - *FlixApp*

 ## Description

-**FlixApp** was one of iOS applications I had developed while I was taking CodePath program at Queens College.
+**FlixApp** was one of iOS applications I had developed while I was taking CodePath training program at Queens College.

-The app is a practice of Swift by connecting to a movie API and listing the content of movies.
-The app is designed base on Flix app, which displays a movie list by applying cell UI.
-The cell of the list will display tableView and post view.
-When a movie is selected, it will go to its detail view, which contains the post and the description.
+The app was a practice of integrating RESTful API into Swift UI.
+- Utilizing The Movie DB API to fetch movie data.
+- setting the movie data as previews on cell UI.
+- displaying movie details after one of the previews was selected.

 ## Video Walkthrough